Earning your bachelor's in marketing opens up a world of new possibilities.

 Throughout the marketing program, you will learn about consumer behavior, promotional strategies, public relations, sales, market research, and everything else you need to become a valued member of marketing teams anywhere.

 The Bachelor of Science in Marketing provides fundamental knowledge and skills for the development, promotion, distribution, and sale of products and services.
 The program focuses on the management and use of research, planning, analysis, consumer communication, business relations, and decision-making techniques including current issues and trends such as digital/social media and integrated marketing.
-Students learn the effective use of theory, technique, and practical application of product strategy, pricing, distribution, promotion, and marketing research, creativity, and critical thinking as utilized by global marketing managers and directors.
+Students learn the effective use of theory, technique, and practical application of product strategy, pricing, distribution, promotion, and marketing research, creativity and critical thinking as utilized by global marketing managers and directors.
+The B.S. in Marketing is additionally accredited by ACBSP, which accredits quality business programs across the globe.

 Marketing professionals are typically involved with planning advertising and promotional campaigns, planning which media outlets to use for advertising, negotiating advertising contracts, evaluating websites and campaigns, initiating market research studies to further business opportunities, and more.